ISISComputingGroup/ibex_developers_manual/doc/Overview.md

 ## Documentation & Processes

 - [How to edit this documentation](Editing-the-Wiki)
-- [Notes from Retrospectives](processes/Retrospective-Notes): Notes from Sprint Retrospective meetings are recorded here.
 - [Decision Log](processes/Decision-Log): A place to write down decisions made.
 - [Documentation](processes/dev_processes/Project-Documentation): Documentation of the project and processes _(including why we have 3 wikis)_
 - [Data Protection](processes/admin/Data-Protection): Data Protection & GDPR as it applies to IBEX.
 - [Links & Resources](overview/Links-and-Resources): Useful external links & documentation.
+- Notes from Retrospectives are now located under `General > Group Meetings` in teams (including old retrospective notes)